danisztls/llmux/README.md

 # LLMux

 Large language model inference for power users.
-At the current development stage it is more or less ChatGPT in a text interface.
+At the current development stage it is more or less a ChatGPT CLI/TUI.

 This is a fork of [marcolardera/llmux](https://github.com/marcolardera/chatgpt-cli.git).

 ## Get started

 ### Install